skypyproject/skypy/docs/index.rst

 SkyPy Documentation
 ###################

 This package contains methods for modelling the Universe, galaxies and the Milky Way.
-Also included are methods for generating observed data.
+SkyPy simulates populations of astronomical objects, generating random realisations of intrinsic and observed properties, with the intention the simulations can then be compared to data as part of an inference pipeline.

+..
+Important:: If you use SkyPy for work presented in a publication or talk please follow our :doc:`project/citation`.

 .. _getting-started: